C++17: New Parallel Algorithms of the Standard Template Library

 • map applies a function to a list.

-• foldl and foldl1 apply a binary operation to a list and reduces the list to a value. foldl needs in contrary to foldl1 an initial value.
+• foldl and foldl1 apply a binary operation to a list and reduces the list to a value. foldl needs contrary to foldl1 an initial value.

-• scanl and scanl1 apply the same strategy such as foldl and foldl1 but they produce all intermediate values.
+• scanl and scanl1 apply the same strategy such as foldl and foldl1, but they produce all intermediate values.
 So you get back a list.

 • foldl, foldl1, scanl, and scanl1 start their job from the left.